This homemade vegan Japanese curry is rich, hearty comfort in a bowl. It’s healthier than boxed roux but still deliciously addicting.

 - Miso Dengaku Tofu Katsu

-While this curry doesn’t taste exactly like the boxed roux, it is much healthier and delicious in its own right.
-Plus it’s fun making everything from scratch 😉 If you do try out this recipe (and I really hope you do!), please let me know what you think in the comments down below, and tag me in your recreations on instagram @ellielikes.cooking!
-I looove getting feedback 🙂
+If you try out this recipe (and I really hope you do!), please let me know what you think in the comments down below, and tag me in your recreations on instagram @ellielikes.cooking!
+It always makes my day to see you recreate my recipes 🙂 Happy cooking!

 Vegan Japanese Curry with Lentils